nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ## Features

 {: .important }
->:information_source: Notes about the command format:
+> ℹ️ Notes about the command format:
 >
 >- Extraneous parameters for commands that do not take in parameters (such as `help`, `list` and `exit`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as help.
 >